LostLightProjects/jellyfin-skill/README.md

 This skill is a fork of the emby skill that allows audio playback from a Jellyfin server.

 ## Note:
-Sorry for lack of updates.
-I am trying to keep this maintained and updated, however I recently turned 18 and now have a full-time job as there are no hour restrictions.
-I am getting back into the swing of things, hopefuly more updates will be on the way soon!
+As far as I am concerned, all bugs have been worked out, and everything works as intended.
+I have had no issues in the last 6+ months of using it.
+If there are any feature requests, feel free to request.
+I will get around to working on it if it is feasable for me.

 ## About
 Stream music from your Jellyfin server using Mycroft!
 Play all songs by an artist or an instant mix of any artist/album/song in your Jellyfin library.